-Bank Saint Petersburg is one of the largest employers in the region, with a head count of more than 3 600 employees as of January 1, 2016.
-Currently 39% of staff work in branch networks and 25% in the Head Office business departments.
+Bank Saint Petersburg is one of the largest employers in the region, with a head count of 3 981 employees as of January 1, 2017.
+Currently, 40% of the Bank’s staff work in the branch network and 26% work in the Head Office business departments.

 A BANK FOR THE BEST

-The Bank's success largely depends on its current and future employees.
 Bank Saint Petersburg aims to recruit only the best banking professionals.
 The growth in headcount by 9.9% in 2016 was due mainly to the expansion of the business – by opening new offices and expanding digital banking development.

 The most promising, active and talented employees of the Bank's branch network take part in the Bench Strength program with the aim of developing corporate and management competencies.
-The program gives a head start for professional growth and career development.
-The best program participants enter the pool of candidates to receive further training and subsequently fill the Bank's key vacancies.
+The program gives employees a head start in professional growth and career development.
+The best program participants enter a pool of candidates who are to receive further training and, subsequently, fill the Bank's key vacancies.

 Many current Bench Strength participants from the retail business have substantial mentorship experience.
-Each retail office employee is trained by an assigned mentor, a technique facilitating the onboarding process, improving service quality and enhancing banking product sales.
-Having shown itself to be highly effective, mentorship is now also practised at Headquarters, in particular, at the Call Centre of the Retail Business Department and in the Bank's Back Office.
+Each retail office employee is trained by an assigned mentor, a technique that facilitates the onboarding process, improves the quality of service and enhances the sale of banking products.
+Having shown itself to be highly effective, mentorship is now also practiced at the Bank’s Headquarters, in particular, at the Call Centre of the Retail Business Department and in the Bank's Back Office.

 The Bank promptly reacts to market changes and offers its employees integrated training programs.
 For instance, the ExIm business training program consisted of a product-related section, delivered by the Bank’s subject matter experts, with input on knowledge and practices from various St. Petersburg colleges, as well as a skills section that put internal resources to use.
 This integrated approach to staff training was highly acclaimed by the management and will continue to be practiced in the future.